 If possible, use pictures and stories when you describe your solution.
 Showing is nearly always better than telling.

 Now that you’ve described your product or service, you need to talk about how it makes money.
 What do you charge and who pays the bills?
-Sometimes these can be different people, so it’s important to flesh out the details here.
+For some businesses (content sites, for example), advertisers pay the bills instead of users, so it’s important to flesh out the details here.

 You can also reference the competitive landscape here and discuss how your pricing fits into the larger market.
 Are you a premium, high-price offering or a budget offering that undercuts existing solutions on the market?